AnnemetteBP/logit-diff-lens/README.md

 In practice, the wrapper layer is what makes it possible to:

 - run prompt lens and generation lens workflows through the same toolkit
+- run custom generation and patching workflows through the same toolkit
 - run single prompts, batches, and dataset-style analysis through the same toolkit
 - handle special tokens and attention masks consistently
+- keep tokenization and continuation formatting consistent across prompt and generation workflows
 - ignore meaningless padded positions in downstream analysis
 - compare readout choices such as raw, `ModelNorm`, `Tuned Lens`, and bias-only modes

+The wrapper layer also carries prompt-format behavior such as plain prompts, chat templates, prefix-style prompting, and optional system prompts.

 ### Normalization choices